allison-d/Cluster/README.md

   └── PFAS_Colors.csv
 ```

-## Running ShinyCluster
+## Running ScopeCluster
-ShinyCluster can be run in an R environment.
-The following R libraries are needed to run ShinyCluster:
+ScopeCluster can be run in an R environment.
+The following R libraries are needed to run ScopeCluster:

 - shiny
 - dplyr